ollivaw/Bujo/README.md

 I built this app to complement my physical bullet journal notebook.

 I needed a quick, distraction-free digital space to capture tasks and notes on the go throughout the day if I don't have my physical notebook on hand.

+I don't use this app every day—on days when I have my physical journal with me, I don't need it at all.
+But when I'm away from paper, it serves as the ultimate temporary bridge.

 Everything automatically resets at 2:00 AM—this intentional "expiration date" forces you to reflect each evening and migrate only the relevant notes into your physical notebook before the digital page goes blank for a fresh start tomorrow.